ElfIncredible/Sendy-Logistics-Challenge---ML-Prediction/README.md

 # Sendy Logistics Challenge - ML Prediction
-This project applies a data-driven approach to smart energy supply scheduling, leveraging historical energy data to predict future usage and create cost-efficient energy strategies for sustainable telecom networks.
+This challenge not only aims to enhance logistical efficiency but also seeks to create more accessible and affordable delivery solutions for businesses in Africa.
+A successful submission will significantly contribute to improving logistics in the region.

 ## Table of Contents
 - [Project Overview](#project-overview)